AndreAmaduzzi/chatgpt-prompt-engineering/README.md

-# chatgpt-prompt-engineering
+# chatgpt-prompt-engineering ✨
-ChatGPT Prompt Engineering playground 💻🚀
+ChatGPT Prompt Engineering playground 💻🚀 code from the DeepLearning.ai course and much more stuff ✨